Péter Oszkó: His role in public life

 In the spring of 2006, Mr. Oszkó took part in preparing a study by the research institute Central European Management Intelligence (CEMI) that explored the structural problems of the Hungarian economy and government budget, urging changes.
 Among numerous other similar initiatives, he participated in the elaboration of the alternative economic program of the civil organization Reformszövetség (Reform Alliance) founded at the end of 2008, and ended in the spring of 2009, as the head of the workgroup dealing with proposals for reforming the tax and contributions system.

-As a result of many public professional activities he was invited to take the position of the Minister of Finance as a technocrat government member when the previous government resigned during the global financial crisis of 2008-2009.
+As a result of many public professional activities he was invited to take the position of the Minister of Finance as a technocrat government member when the previous government resigned during the 2008 financial crisis.
 He held the position between April 2009 and May 2010 for one year until the next general elections and took responsibility for significant cuts in public spendings, tax and pension reforms as well as restoring market financing of the state budget and improving the balance of payment.

 He stayed active in public life after his one-year-long term as Minister of Finance in Hungary’s government of experts (also known as the Bajnai government or Bajnai administration), he frequently publishes his studies and analyses in professional publications, journals, as well as in his own online sites.